cmstas/Software/slideMaker/README.md

 2) `cd` to slideMaker directory and add it to the path: `export PYTHONPATH=$PYTHONPATH:$(pwd)`

+3) If you want to use tables, `cd` to the slideMaker directory and do `curl -O https://raw.githubusercontent.com/aminnj/makers/master/tableMaker/tableMaker.py`

 I recommend putting these in your .bashrc.

 ## minimal minimal minimal working example